 Not surprisingly, Blaz is concerned about the global decline in the bee population.
 Since the late 1990s, beekeepers around the world have observed the mysterious and sudden disappearance of bees, and report unusually high rates of decline in honeybee colonies.

 “The bees have been in existence since the times of the dinosaurs and have survived the Ice Age,” he continued.
 “In North and South America the bee population is declining more than in Slovenia, but we also have problems.

 Blaz belongs to a local Bled beekeeping club that is part of the Slovenian Beekeepers Association (SBA), which was formed in 1873.
 He explained that SBA gives free lectures, publishes a magazine and advocates on behalf of members with the government.
 Of Slovenia’s 10,000 beekeepers, about 7,500 belong to SBA.

 Peter Kozmus, of Pilštanj in eastern Slovenia near the Croatian border, is the leader of Slovenian Beekeeping Association’s breeding program for the Carniolan honeybee, overseeing the country’s efforts to conserve the species.
 Now 37, he began beekeeping when he was 14, participating in bee clubs in primary school.
 He now has around 50 bee colonies—as well as his PhD in the molecular characterization of the Carniolan bee population as based on mitochondrial DNA.

-Kozmus is also responsible for a campaign to have the United Nations declare May 20 as World Bee Day.
+Kozmus was also responsible for the campaign to have the United Nations declare May 20 as World Bee Day.

 “Beekeeping is the part of Slovenian tradition,” he said.
 “We are a nation of beekeepers.
 On average, there are five beekeepers for every 1,000 inhabitants—per capita, probably the country with the most beekeepers in the world.”